How NoDelulu Works

 Aviation, medical devices, nuclear engineeringIndependent verification is standard practice in every domain where getting it wrong has consequences.
 Two-person integrity, redundant flight computers, independent safety reviews — the principle is the same: independent checks reduce undetected failure.

-The research is clear: ensemble gains depend on meeting specific conditions.
+The research is clear: independent verification gains depend on meeting specific conditions.
 Cut corners on any of them and the advantage disappears.
-Here's what we built and why:
+Here is how each condition is met:

-- Premium reasoning power: Every model in the system is a top-tier, high-end reasoning model — the most capable available from each provider.
+- Premium reasoning power: Every model in the system is a top-tier, high-end reasoning model.
 The science only works when each checker is individually good at catching errors.
 Lightweight or free-tier models don't have the reasoning depth to make this approach viable.

 A single AI — even the most expensive one available — will always have blind spots.
 The science says so, and our testing confirms it.
-Nodelulu exists because accurate hallucination detection requires a system, not a single model.
-Four premium reasoning models, three providers, weighted consensus, and independent web search verification — built to do what no single AI can do alone.
+NoDelulu exists because accurate hallucination detection requires a system, not a single model.
+Two adversarial models, independent web grounding, and a synthesis pass that respects your original work — built to do what no one model can do alone.

 Stage 1 — Safety & Gatekeeping